Please register in advance. 973-838-0174

 Bio: Green Mojo Eco Consulting llc, is a minority, woman owned business, based in Paterson, New Jersey.
 They are an energetic company that specializes in Go-Green ideas and Sustainable solutions.
 Their mission is to inform and educate individuals, families, and businesses on the benefits of conserving energy and a sustainable (green) lifestyle.

-Controlling Insects and Pests in Your Organic Vegetable Garden—June 17, Saturday 10 am
+Controlling Insects and Pests in Your Organic Vegetable Garden—NEW DATE–June 10, Saturday 10 am

 With Allison Hosford of Two Pond Farm.
 A fascinating class for anyone with a vegetable garden.
 Learn from Allison’s many years of dealing with these vegetable predators.
 Free

 With educator Carol Gurney.
 Explore the butterfly’s life cycle, receive information on host and nectar plants, make your own butterfly cage, and receive a chrysalis to take home and then watch as they emerge into butterflies.
 Monarchs are having a rough time these days—come give one a good start!
 Pre-Registration is required.
 Cost TBD

 Houseplant Care –September (date to be determined), Saturday 2:00 pm

 Are your houseplants thriving in your home this winter?
 Learn how to keep your little green friends happy and healthy in the house during winter time.
 Free

 Pumpkin/Succulent Centerpiece-– October 21st Saturday, 1 pm